 AssistiveTouch also provides one-step access to a bunch of other functions (including HOME, SIRI, CONTROL CENTER, and VOLUME buttons among many others).
 The Assistive Touch feature allows you to access up to 8 of these functions via that on-screen icon.

 For users with broken hardware such as volume or home button not working, AssistiveTouch is a phone-saver, allowing these users to take advantage of many iPhone/iPad features they lost when their hardware broke.
 These include functions like volume up/down, lock screen, lock rotation, and of course the home button.

 For all of us iFolks with intact or broken hardware, we get to pick and choose which functions work best for us.
-Or we can simply assign it 1 function (like Screenshot).
+Or we can just assign it one function (like Screenshot).
 This is all about customization, making our iDevice work best for us whatever our circumstances.